-The following general principles upon which this Code of Conduct is based should be used for guidance and interpretation only.
+The following general principles4 upon which this Code of Conduct is based should be used for guidance and interpretation only.
 They define the standards that members should uphold and serve as a reminder of the purposes of the Code of Conduct.
-These principles and the Advice Notes at the end of the Code accompany, but do not form part of, the Code of Conduct itself.
+These principles accompany, but do not form part of, the Code of Conduct itself.
 However, a failure to act in accordance with these general principles may in itself amount to a breach of the Code of Conduct.